lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

  - `-- cluster STRING` the name of the txt file under data/.
 For instance, to train a global model using 531 basins, whose ids are listed in 531.txt, we need `--cluster 531`
  - `--camels_root /path/to/camels` Specify the CAMELS weather data directory.

+ To give a complete example on training a global EG-512 (the EA-LSTM using 512-d Gaussian vectors) on 531 basins in CAMELS, run the following line of code:
+ - `python main.py train --rand_feat_num 512 --camels_root /path/to/camels --cluster 531`

  Other arguments are optional and include those having been explained by [Kratzert repository]([url](https://github.com/kratzert/ealstm_regional_model)).
 For readers convenience, we explained all of them below.
  - `--seed NUMBER` Train a model using a fixed random seed.
  - `--cache_data True` Load the entire training data into memory.
 It needs approximately 50GB of RAM.